Nciklol/bad-discord-wrapper/README.md

 This is not meant for production, its simply meant to serve as a way for me to learn how to use websockets and how to get a better grasp of interacting with APIs, and it might help you learn the basics as well (?)

 ## Features
-Allows you to "interact" (You can only see basic information about a message) with the Discord API.
+- Allows you to send, edit, and react to messages via embed**s** and strings.

 ## Events